KrystianD/screentool/README.md

 - Arrow - drag mouse to create an arrow
 - Freehand drawing tool - drag mouse to create a freehand line
+- Eraser - drag mouse to create a filled rectangle

 Release `Shift` to save the screenshot to the clipboard.